mostafaalimorsy/my_news_APP/README.md

 ## Introduction:

     Let me give you a brief overview of the project, This app for Show the Top hed-line News in Egypt in 3 field (Busines - sports - science) and the default screen is General news.
-    Inaddition to You Can Search About Any New By Name Or Each By Character And User Can Open Any Head-line And Browse It Inside The App .
-    Also You Can Browse The News In Two Mode (Light - Dark) Mode .
+    Inaddition to You Can Search About Any New By Name Or Each By Character And User Can Open Any Head-line And Browse It Inside The App, Also You Can Browse The News In Two Mode (Light - Dark) Mode .

 ## This Project Created use :